kenlasko/k8s/manifests/apps/gitea/README.md

 With all of these options, I should be able to recover from a Github disaster.

 Most configuration is done via my [custom Helm chart](/helm/baseline).

+However, seeing how I just never use it, I removed it for the time being.